fronck/hels-git-workshop/tasks/team2/tasks.md

-# Task Assignments For Participant 1
+# Task Assignments For Team 2

   - [ ] Add the *automation-shared* submodule into *helsingor* folder.
 Use release tag `2024.09.23.01`
     - See [automation-shared README](https://github.com/Helsingor-Kommune-Automatisering/automation_shared/blob/ff/changelog-auto-tag/README.md) for documentation (note the branch in the link!)
+  - [ ] Create a new branch for your project
   - [ ] Create a `config.ini` file with three sections:
       - `Folders` which contains an input and an output folder name
       - `Inputs` which contains two variables that point to the provided .csv files in `files1`.
 Use variables from the `Folders` section